Multi-Factor Authentication

 Download PDF Contact Us to Get Started

-• Multifactor Authentication (MFA): Similar to 2FA but with an additional layer of complexity, such as a fingerprint or retina scan, to further secure login access.
+• Multi-factor authentication (MFA): similar to 2FA but with an additional layer such as a fingerprint or retinal scan to further secure login access.

-• SFA vs. 2FA vs. MFA: Comparison of the security levels offered by single-factor authentication (SFA), 2FA, and MFA, highlighting the advantages of 2FA and MFA in protecting against unauthorized access.
+• SFA vs. 2FA vs. MFA: a comparison of the security levels offered by single-factor authentication (SFA), 2FA, and MFA, highlighting the advantages of 2FA and MFA in protecting against unauthorised access.

 Download this helpful guide to: